socialAPIS/YoutubeDownloader/README.md

 Pure PHP-based youtube downloaders that work, don't exist, except of this one.

-This is the first Pure PHP-based youtube downloader that will work.
+This is the first Pure PHP-based youtube downloader that works.

 This script does not depend on anything other than cURL. cURL is used from GuzzleHttp.